Thank you for your interest in volunteering.

 Before you fill in your application, please read the information below as well as our Child Protection Policy and the Volunteer pledge.

-- The only reason to apply should be that you want to help us take care of our children
+- The main reason to apply should be that you want to help us take care of our children

 - You have to stay minimum 4 months – no exceptions